Aissac/radiant-member-extension/README.md

 Then run the rake tasks:

-    rake [ENV] radiant:extensions:member:migrate
+    rake radiant:extensions:member:migrate
-    rake [ENV] radiant:extensions:member:update.
+    rake radiant:extensions:member:update

-The next step is to .....
+Configuration
+---

+If you are using Radiant 0.7 or newer, you can place this configuration in `config/initializers/member.rb` of your project:

-    MEMBER_LOGIN_PATH = '/members' # this is the Radiant page where you have the login form .
+    MEMBER_LOGIN_PATH = '/members' # The URL for the login form of your website.
-    MEMBER_HOME_PATH = '/articles' # this is where the member will be redirected after login.
+    MEMBER_HOME_PATH = '/articles' # Default home for logged in members.
-    MEMBERS_ROOT = 'articles' # all the pages under this node can be accessed only by members.
+    MEMBERS_ROOT = 'articles'      # Everything under this path requires member login.

-Because Member Extension tries to copy the Restfull Authentication system, for additional protection of your application you have to create a `initializers/site_key.rb` file in your `config` folder.
-In this file set the `REST_AUTH_SITE_KEY` to some unussual string and the `REST_AUTH_DIGEST_STRETCHES` key to an integer value, like below

-    REST_AUTH_SITE_KEY = 'f7c8cdc38ec686f6b9086013f7adda660d641106'
+                                   # Notice the lack of leading and trailing slashes.

-    REST_AUTH_DIGEST_STRETCHES = 10
+    REST_AUTH_SITE_KEY = '<some big secret key here>' REST_AUTH_DIGEST_STRETCHES = 10

+For installations of Radiant 0.6.9 or older this configuration goes into `environment.rb`.

+For security purposes you must define `REST_AUTH_SITE_KEY` and `REST_AUTH_DIGEST_STRETCHES`.
+This is based on the Restful Authentication.

-Also, because we use `action_mailer` to send emails to the members you should comment the ` # config.frameworks -= [ :action_mailer ]` in your environment file.
+Also, because we use `action_mailer` to send emails to the members you should comment the ` # config.frameworks -= [ :action_mailer ]` in your `environment.rb` file.

 Usage
 ---

-Members extension provides you with a page where you can administer your members.
-Only a site admin can add or edit members.
-The admin can also reset a member\'s password, action which will send an email with the new password.

-### Working example
+### Site integration

-Login form:
+You need to create a page in your site where members can log in.
+The URL for this page must be the one specified by `MEMBER_LOGIN_PATH`.

+The form field names must match the following:

     <h2>Log in</h2>
     <form action="/member_sessions" method="post">